Gregory-Pagnoux/platformer-game/specifications/Functional_Specifications.md

 ### D. Levels

-All levels have increasing difficulty and bosses have more dangerous powers
+All levels have increasing difficulty thanks less platforms, more enemies and more hidden path and bosses have more dangerous powers.

 ### E. Audio